CuyZ/Valinor/docs/pages/index.md

    contain valid data.
 3. **Encapsulation** — the logic of an object is isolated from the outside.

+## What about serialization?

+This library also provides a serialization system that can help transform a given input into a data format (JSON, CSV, …), while preserving the original structure.

+You can find more information on this topic in the [normalizer chapter].

 ---

 Validating and transforming raw data into an object can be achieved easily with